 Push mixture through a fine sieve, reserve the liquid and toss anything you couldn't get through the sieve.

-Add strawberries mixture, wine, vodka and sliced strawberries to a large pitcher.
+Add strawberry mixture, wine, vodka and sliced strawberries to a large pitcher.
 Let sit for at least one hour.

 Just before serving, add sparkling water and raspberries.
 Serve over ice.